as-repo1/sem_7/nlp/nlp-qpaper-sem.md

 **1. Discuss in details the steps of Natural Language processing.
 Discuss with example the various levels in ambiguity in Natural Language?
 (10 points)**

 ---

-**2. Explain the algorithm to edit one string X of length n to a string Y of length m.
+**2.Explain the algorithm to edit one string X of length n to a string Y of length m.
 Show the steps of your algorithm for X=INTENTION and Y=EXECUTION (10 points)**

 ---